 The Group does not foresee any cash flow or liquidity problem over the next twelve (12) months.
-It is in compliance with loan covenants pertaining to debt-to-equity ratio.
 It is not aware of any material off-balance sheet transactions, arrangements, obligations (including contingent obligations) and other relationship of the Group with entities or other persons created during the reporting period that would have significant impact on the Group's operations and/or financial condition.

-As of June 30, 2016, there were no other material events or uncertainties known to management that could have a material impact on the future operations, with respect to the following:
+As of June 30, 2017, there were no other material events or uncertainties known to management that could have a material impact on the future operations, in respect of the following:

-- Known trends, demands, commitments, events or uncertainties that would have a material impact on the Group; - Known trends, events, uncertainties that have had or that are reasonably expected to have a material favorable or unfavorable impact on net sales/revenues/ income from continuing operations; - Significant elements of income or loss that did not arise from the Group's continuing operations; and

-Seasonal aspects that had a material effect on the financial condition or results of operations.
+- Known trends, demands, commitments, events or uncertainties that would have a material impact on the Group; - Known trends, events, uncertainties that have had or that are reasonably expected to have a material favorable or unfavorable impact on net sales/revenues/ income from continuing operations; - Significant elements of income or loss that did not arise from the Group's continuing operations; and - Seasonal aspects that had a material effect on the financial condition or results of operations.